hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/how-to-use.md

 #### Collision detection

-The RichTooltip component automatically adapts its alignment depending on its position in relation to the viewport, to avoid "collisions" with the browser window boundaries.
+The RichTooltip component automatically adapts its alignment depending on its position relative to the viewport to avoid "collisions" with the browser window boundaries.
 This means that when an end-user scrolls the page, or resizes the browser, the position of the tooltip on the page dynamically adapts to these changes (along the two axes, main and secondary).

-It's possible to disable this behaviour setting the `@enableCollisionDetection` argument to `false`.
+It's possible to disable this behavior setting the `@enableCollisionDetection` argument to `false`.

 It's also possible to customize this behaviour using the values:
 - `flip` - adapts the position only on the main axis